zoeyliu18/zoeyliu18.github.io/_pages/about.md

 Fall 2020 -
 ------

 Started working as a postdoc in late November, mentored by [Emily Tucker Prud'hommeaux](http://cs.bc.edu/~prudhome/publications.html).
 I usually spend time wandering around low-resource NLP evaluation as well as language technologies for enhancing documentation of indigenous languages.
-Some other times I like to think about language development and typology.
+Some other times I like to think about language learning and typology.

 Fall 2014 - Summer 2020
 ------